tttstudios/react-native-paginatable/README.md

 #### Overwrite the Extra Action Handler

-Whenever you add extra actions to the subclass instance of `PaginationStateManager`, this library will generate a default handler for you which will dispatch the action directly for you.
-However, if you would like to do more before dispatching the action, for example, make an API call, you can overwrite the default handler.
+Whenever you add extra actions to the subclass instance of `PaginationStateManager`, this library will generate a default handler for you which will dispatch the action directly.
+However, if you would like to do more before dispatching the action (e.g. make an API call), you can overwrite the default handler.

 ```
 import { PaginationStateManager } from '@twotalltotems/paginatable-list';